 - Haldeman-Englert C. Fragile X syndrome.
 MedlinePlus.
 2007; http://www.nlm.nih.gov/medlineplus/ency/article/001668.htm.
 Accessed 4/20/2009.

 - Fragile X syndrome.
 Genetics Home Reference (GHR).
 April 2012; http://www.ghr.nlm.nih.gov/condition/fragile-x-syndrome.
 Accessed 6/5/2013.

 - The Centers for Disease Control and Prevention (CDC) provides information on fragile X associated disorders and research.
 Click on the link above to visit the CDC's Fragile X Syndrome home page.

 - Genetics Home Reference (GHR) contains information on Fragile X syndrome.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.